-Related parties includes the Group's shareholders, directors and other entities businesses, which are controlled directly or indirectly by the shareholders and directors, and entities over which they exercise significant management influence (hereinafter referred to as "affiliates") and key management personnel of the Group.
+Related parties includes the Group's significant shareholders as disclosed in Note 24, directors and other entities businesses, which are controlled directly or indirectly by the shareholders and directors, and entities over which they exercise significant management influence (hereinafter referred to as "affiliates") and key management personnel of the Group.
 Pricing policies and terms of these transactions are approved by the Group's management.